Plus, Minus, Interesting (PMI)Also known as: evaluating, judging

-PMI is a brainstorming, decision-making and critical thinking tool used to generate discussion around the positives, negatives and implications associated with a particular idea or concept.
+PMI is a critical thinking tool used to generate discussion around the positives, negatives and interesting ideas associated with a particular idea or concept.
 It:

 - provides educators with a valuable tool when leading classroom discussions about difficult decisions, issues or situations